kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 controllers and tools in Kubernetes.
 The amount of controllers involved will only get more and proper modes of working together are a must.

-I believe that CI/CD related controllers and tools should leverage SSA to perform proper conflict resolution.
+I believe that CI/CD-related controllers and tools should leverage SSA to perform proper conflict resolution.
 I also believe that other controllers (e.g. Flux and ArgoCD) would benefit from the same kind of conflict resolution control on field-level.

-It might even be a good idea to come together and work on a standardized set of annotations to control conflict resolution for CI/CD related tooling.
+It might even be a good idea to come together and work on a standardized set of annotations to control conflict resolution for CI/CD-related tooling.

-On the other side, non CI/CD related controllers should ensure that they don't cause unnecessary conflicts when modifying objects.
+On the other side, non CI/CD-related controllers should ensure that they don't cause unnecessary conflicts when modifying objects.
 As of [the server-side apply documentation](https://kubernetes.io/docs/reference/using-api/server-side-apply/#using-server-side-apply-in-a-controller), it is strongly recommended for controllers to always perform force-applying.
 When